fourMs/MGT-python/musicalgestures/documentation/_flow.md

 #### Arguments

 - `filename` *str, optional* - Path to the input video file.
-If None, the video file of the MgObject is used.
+If None, the video file of the MgVideo is used.
 Defaults to None.
 - `corner_max_corners` *int, optional* - Maximum number of corners to return.
 If there are more corners than are found, the strongest of them is returned. `maxCorners <= 0` implies that no limit on the maximum is set and all detected corners are returned.
 Defaults to 100.
 - `corner_quality_level` *float, optional* - Parameter characterizing the minimal accepted quality of image corners.
 The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see cornerMinEigenVal in cv2 docs) or the Harris function response (see cornerHarris in cv2 docs).
 The corners with the quality measure less than the product are rejected.
 For example, if the best corner has the quality measure = 1500, and the qualityLevel=0.01, then all the corners with the quality measure less than 15 are rejected.
 Defaults to 0.3.
 - `corner_min_distance` *int, optional* - Minimum possible Euclidean distance between the returned corners.
 Defaults to 7.